Santorini – Where to Stay

 Still further from the noise of mass visitors to the island you’ll find Kamari.
 You’ll find all the things you need here like hotels, souvenirs, restaurant and beaches.
 All with less people!

 Here you’ll find the most amazing bakery!
 We loved Milopetra bakery and found Irene, who was working that day, just delightful.
-She was helpful and explained all about the cookies were tried.
-These two cookies were favorites!
+She was helpful and explained all about the cookies we tried.

 Kamari is near the airpot so if you fly it is an easy choice.
 The nearby beaches and views are from the outer edge of the island instead of the iconic views of the inside of the island.
 The truth is – the entire island is gorgeous!

 Kamari is also near the ancient ruins of Akrotiri which is a really cool site to see!
 Preserved not unlike the Italian Pompeii, it is covered with a roof, so no matter the heat you can stroll and explore.
 Akrotiri is Greece’s version of Pompeii.

 Santorini – Where to Stay – Our Choice

 We recommend Villa Anto in Fira.
 (NOTE – It is pronounced Villa ANDO.
 We called it Villa Anto and the taxi driver was confused.)
 It is a few minutes walking away from the noise and hub bub of the city center of Fira.
 The rooms are new, very clean and have wonderful AC!
 We loved making coffee and tea in the kitchen each morning and watching the water while we sipped.
 I’m told the sunrise from the balcony is lovely but honestly we never woke up early enough to see it!
 I can say that the evenings were delightful.

 Let Alex, the industrious son of the owners, show you around or book a donkey ride excursion with his father’s donkeys.
 Relax around the pool and soak up some Greek sun.
 Try the local wine Vin Santo or the locally brewed beer Crazy Donkey!